STIXProject/stixproject.github.io/about/index.md

 ## Where can I find examples of STIX data?
 Are there any STIX repositories?

-Certain STIX repositories [are available](/adopters) are available for free, while others are managed by paid services.
+Certain STIX repositories [are available](/adopters) are available for free and for-pay.

-[Example threat reports](/examples) are available for including Mandiant's APT1 report and FireEye's Poison Ivy report.
+[Example threat reports](/examples) include STIX versions of Mandiant's APT1 report and FireEye's Poison Ivy report.

 [Idioms](/documentation/idioms) also provide good constrained examples.